MaureenFromuth/Credit_Risk_Analysis/README.md

 ## Results

 As identified above, we employed six different Machine Learning algorithms: 4 focused on correcting the sampling imbalance for the target variable and two to deal with the potential bias issue.
+Both categories of approaches have their positives and negatives, but both can deal with imbalanced data and work to increase accuracy while decreasing bias.
 Below outlines the approach for each of the six algorithms and a description of their associated accuracy, precision, and recall scores.

 ### Sampling + Logistic Regression